IsseiDxD0812/rent-ease-manager/README.md

 # RentEase Manager

-A modern and intuitive property rental management system built with React, TypeScript, Tailwind CSS, and Vite.
+A modern and intuitive equipment rental management system built with React, TypeScript, Tailwind CSS, and Vite.

 ## 🌐 Live Demo